firemodels/bot/Scripts/ubuntu/README.md

 export DISPLAY=:0

-On your Windows 10 PC you need to run Xming.
+To run smokeview, you need to also run Xming on your PC.